Many organisations offer their employees the opportunity to work at different locations. Although everyone can…

 The influence of World War 1

 The fact that the telephony rapidly evolved to a popular mean of communicating became very clear when World War 1 broke out in Europe.
 It was the first war since the invention of the telephone.
-Up until then officers mainly communicated through WW1 field phone - part 2handwritten notes, the telegraph and other visual signal systems.
+Up until then officers mainly communicated through handwritten notes, the telegraph and other visual signal systems.
 Of course the telephone meant that communication was much faster en more effective.
 But progress was still slow; operators and signallers had to be trained, and cables needed to be laid over several kilometers through army lines.
 Radio, another popular way to communicate during WW1, didn’t need any cables.
 However, radios were quite heavy and the signal could be intercepted than was the case with telephony.

 You often hear that wars accelerate inventions and innovation.
 Indeed, in 1915 the first field telephones could already be spotted on the battlefield.
 These were much lighter than radios en could easily be transported over long distances.
 By 1917 the Germans had laid 319.000 miles of cable on the Western Front, and 216.000 miles on the Eastern Front.
 At first these were laid above ground, but it quickly became clear that cables needed to be buried to prevent them from damage by warfare.